 One of the best parts about a OnePlus phone is the software, and in that regard the Chinese manufacturer is in a league of its own.
 OxygenOS continues to deliver meaningful features without making the interface itself feel cluttered.
 The Nord comes with OxygenOS 10.5 based on Android 10 out of the box, and OnePlus has committed to two platform updates and three years of security updates.

 That's a big deal when you consider just how many phones in this category don't see even quarterly security updates and more than a solitary platform update.
-OnePlus says it will roll out security updates once every two months, and if recent history is any indication, it should be one of the first manufacturers to roll out the Android 11 release once the stable build is available later this year.
+OnePlus says it will roll out security updates once every two months, and with OxygenOS 11 based on Android 11 now available, we should see a stable Android 11 update for the Nord in the coming months.

 There's no bloatware or overt customization here, and I like the balance that you get with OxygenOS.
 The skin is equally suited to novice and power users; you don't need to tinker with any settings to use the phone out of the box, but if you're interested in customization, there are a lot of powerful options on offer.